Exploring the adaptive voter model dynamics with a mathematical triple jump: Introduction

-Here, we use \emph{generating functions} to map the infinite-dimensional ODE system from a heterogeneous active neighborhood approximation to a PDE.
-While we make an approximation in the study of the present system this mapping is generally exact and reversible and thus does not involve additional assumptions.
+In this paper we use \emph{generating functions} \cite{genfunctions} to map the infinite-dimensional ODE system from a heterogeneous active neighbourhood approximation \cite{marceau} to a partial differential equation (PDE).
+This mapping is exact and reversible and thus does not involve additional assumptions.
 Generating functions are a major tool of discrete mathematics and as such have been applied to network problems.
 However, they are typically used to capture the structure rather than the dynamics of networks \cite{networksbook}.
 For the present context, relevant work includes \cite{wieland} where generating functions were used to explore specific processes in the dynamics of an adaptive epidemic model.
-Here, we solve the PDE analytically by the \emph{method of characteristics}\ \cite{ockendon}.
-The application of characteristics constitutes another exact reversible transformation, so that no additional approximation is necessary.
-The triple jump approach can thus reveal full time-dependent solutions that describe the dynamics of network to a high degree of accuracy.

-We illustrate the triple jump approach by considering the adaptive voter model \cite{Holme,vazquez,kimura,motif,motif2,swarming}.
-This extension of the seminal voter model \cite{holley1975} has been studied with a wide variety of techniques \cite{momentrev}, and can thus be considered as a benchmark system.
-The model provides a ``hard'' example, where most approximations do not perform well \cite{motif}.
-In particular, it was already noted in \cite{momentrev} that this system is one of the rare cases where the heterogeneous approximation does not perform particularly well.
-We therefore do not expect the results of this particular application of the triple jump methodology to yield a very close match with those of agent-based models.
-We have nevertheless chosen to focus on the adaptive voter model as it allows for a concise presentation of the methodology.
+In summary, the approach proposed here is reminiscent of a triple jump, where an athlete crosses a distance by a sequence of three jumps, which employs a different technique.
+Using a \emph{heterogeneous moment expansion} we approximate an agent-based model by a high-dimensional system of ODEs.
+Then we convert the high-dimensional ODEs into a low-dimensional system of partial differential equations PDEs using \emph{generating functions}.
+Finally, we solve the PDE system, using methods from the literature.
+The key outcome is that the resulting PDE can be solved with much less computational effort than any of the original high-dimensional ODE systems, and may admit analytic solutions.

+We illustrate the proposed approach by applying it to the adaptive voter model in two different ways.
+In sections~\ref{secVoter}-\ref{sec:characteristics} we exploit a symmetry that holds to good approximation in the voter model, but does not generally exist in other adaptive networks.
+This simplifies the PDE for the generating function and enables a concise presentation of the triple jump methodology.
+We are able to solve the PDE analytically by the \emph{method of characteristics} \cite{ockendon}, yielding results in good agreement with agent-based simulations.
+In section.~\ref{sec:fullmodel} we avoid exploiting the symmetry, which results in a somewhat more involved but more general treatment.